-Various client/server applications are tested in a 27.6 kV London Hydro Inc. distribution substation.
-For this analysis, processing-IED is setup in the control room, and echo-IED is configured close to 27.6/13.8 kV transformer.
-Various IP packets are communicated between substation control room and switchyard over wireless LAN.
+Various client/server applications are tested in a 27.6-kV London Hydro, Inc., distribution substation.
+For this analysis, processing-IED is setup in the control room, and echo-IED is configured close to the 27.6-/13.8-kV transformer.
+Various IP packets are communicated between substation control room and switchyard over WLAN.
 The results obtained from this testing are discussed below.